benjaminfoo/Architect/readme_nexus.txt

 These keys can be used to interact with the mod - they're also shown ingame.

 Choose the next construction (from 0 to ~200)
-Button: MouseWheel up
+Button MouseWheel up

-Choose the previous construction (from 0 to ~200)
+Choose the previous construction (from 0 to ~200) Button MouseWheel down
-Button: MouseWheel down

 Create construction
-Button: V
+Key V

 Remove construction
-Button: G
+Key G

 Technical - Console commands